borismus/markdown-preview/README.md

 # Chrome Markdown Extension

-Automatically parses markdown files (.md) into HTML.
-This is useful if you're writing markdown (ultimately targeting HTML) and want a quick preview.
+Automatically parses Markdown files into HTML.
+This is useful if you're writing Markdown (ultimately targeting HTML) and want a quick preview.